axonivy-market/market/market/demos/error-handling/README.md

 - exemplifies the use of global errors
 - gives access to ready-to-use templates such as cancelling a dialog

+Learn more about [error handling](https://developer.axonivy.com/doc/9/concepts/error-handling.html) in our documentation.

 ### Demo